“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 “We will all be alright,” I whisper into his ear.

 “We’ll take care of each other like you have.
-We love you so much, and we don’t want you to go, but we understand that you have to.”
+We love you so much and don’t want you to go, but we understand that you have to.”

-I move back just in time to see his eyebrows lift, then fall.
+I move back just in time to see his eyebrows lift and then fall.

 I move the blanket to reach his hand and hold it in mine, and he clenches his hand around it.

-It sends a shockwave through my arm, up then down my spine and into and out of a strange place just behind my ears, leaving goose bumps from my head to my toes.
+It sends a shockwave through my arm, up down my spine, and into and out of a strange place just behind my ears, leaving goosebumps from my head to my toes.

 I fixate on his face.

-His mouth that was closed has fallen open and he draws in a long, belly-filling breath, before letting it out along with a sound like he is getting into a warm bath after spending the day playing in snow.
+His mouth, which was closed, has fallen open, and he draws in a long, belly-filling breath before letting it out, making a sound like he is getting into a warm bath after spending the day playing in the snow.

 That is the last breath he will ever take.